 Blood tests can:

 - check your general health, including how well your liver and kidneys are working

 - check numbers of blood cells

 - help diagnose cancer and other conditions

 Your blood sample is sent to the laboratory.
-A blood doctor can look at your sample under a microscope.
+Specialist technicians and doctors look at your sample under a microscope.

 They can see the different types of cells and can count the different blood cells.
 They can also test for different kinds of chemicals and proteins in the blood.

 Preparing for your blood tests

 You can eat and drink normally before most blood tests.
 For fasting blood tests you need to stop eating and drinking beforehand.
 Your doctor will tell you for how long.

 You sit or lie down to have the test.

-A doctor, nurse or person specialised in taking blood (a phlebotomist) chooses the best vein to use.
+A doctor, nurse or phlebotomist (person specialised in taking blood) chooses the best vein to use.
 This is usually from your arm or hand.
-Let them know if you are afraid of needles, get unwell with the site of blood or are allergic to plasters or latex.
+Let them know if you are afraid of needles, get unwell with the sight of blood or are allergic to plasters or latex.

 They clean your skin and then put a small needle into your vein.
 Next, they attach a small bottle or syringe to the needle to draw out some blood.
 They might fill several small bottles.

 Once they have all the samples, they release the band around your arm.
 They then take the needle out and put pressure on the area with a cotton wool ball or small piece of gauze for a few minutes.
 This helps to stop bleeding and bruising.

 Look away when they’re taking the blood if you prefer.
-Tell your nurse or phlebotomist if you feel unwell.
+Tell your doctor, nurse or phlebotomist if you feel unwell.